mavryk-network/mavryk-protocol/docs/user/key-management.rst

 If you took part in the fundraiser but didn't yet activate your account, it is still possible to activate your Mainnet account on https://check.tezos.com/.
 This feature is also included in some wallets.
-If you have any questions or issues, refer to that page or to the `Tezos Foundation <https://tezos.foundation/>`_ for support.
+If you have any questions or issues, refer to that page or to the `Mavryk Foundation <https://tezos.foundation/>`_ for support.

-You may also use ``mavkit-client`` to activate your account, but **be warned that you should have a very good understanding of key management in Tezos and be familiar with the command-line.**
+You may also use ``mavkit-client`` to activate your account, but **be warned that you should have a very good understanding of key management in Mavryk and be familiar with the command-line.**
 The first step is to recover your private key using the following command which will ask for: